 Employers participating in the State Retiree Life Insurance program and the SHICC program include state agencies, such as UW System, and the various authorities that participate in the program, such as the UW Hospitals and Clinics Authority.
-To assist the State of Wisconsin and those agencies and authorities that are part of the State's financial reporting entity but that prepare separately issued financial statements, ETF prepared a Schedule of Employer Allocations and a Schedule of Collective OPEB Amounts as of and for the year ended December 31, 2021, for the SHICC program.
-We audited these schedules and provided unmodified opinions on them in reports 22-16 and 22-19.
-The net OPEB liability for the State Retiree Life Insurance programs and the net OPEB asset for the SHICC program will be included in the State's GAAP-based financial statements, which was published in the State of Wisconsin's ACFR for the year ended June 30, 2022.
+To assist the State of Wisconsin and those agencies and authorities that are part of the State's financial reporting entity but that prepare separately issued financial statements, ETF prepared a Schedule of Employer Allocations and a Schedule of Collective OPEB Amounts as of and for the year ended December 31, 2022, for the State Retiree Life Insurance program and for the SHICC program.
+We audited these schedules and provided unmodified opinions on them as detailed in reports 23-17 and 23-20.

+The net OPEB liability for the State Retiree Life Insurance programs and the net OPEB asset for the SHICC program were included in the State's GAAP-based financial statements, which was published in the State of Wisconsin's ACFR for the year ended June 30, 2023.

-To assist local employers participating in the Local Retiree Life Insurance program in determining the employer's proportionate share of the net OPEB liability, ETF also prepared a Schedule of Employer Allocations and a Schedule of Collective OPEB Amounts as of and for the year ended December 31, 2021, for the Local Retiree Life Insurance program.
-We audited these schedules and provided unmodified opinions on them in report 22-17.
+To assist local employers participating in the Local Retiree Life Insurance program in determining the employer's proportionate share of the net OPEB liability, ETF also prepared a Schedule of Employer Allocations and a Schedule of Collective OPEB Amounts as of and for the year ended December 31, 2022, for the Local Retiree Life Insurance program.
+We audited these schedules and provided unmodified opinions on them as detailed in report 23-18.
 Each local government that participates in the Local Retiree Life Insurance program must report its proportionate share of the net OPEB liability in its GAAP-based financial statements.